Anarta tradition

-The Anarta tradition or Anarta ware is a chalcolithic culture tentatively dated between c.
+The Anarta tradition or Anarta ware is a Chalcolithic culture tentatively dated between c.
 3950 BCE to 1900 BCE based on radio carbon dates from Loteshwar and Gola Dhoro.
 The sites associated with it are located in Gujarat, India.

 Nomenclature

 During the earlier excavations at Surkotada, the ceramics of this culture were described as the coarse red or gray "local" ware.
 P. Ajitprasad and V. H. Sonawane described these non-Harappan ceramics from north Gujarat as the "Anarta ware".
 Anarta is a historical name of north Gujarat.
 The name later applied retrospectively to this type of ceramics found from other sites.

 Geographical range

 The core area of Anarta tradition is located in north Gujarat having 67 sites while four sites are reported from Kutch and three sites from Saurashtra regions.
-The Padri Wareis not very different from the Anarta tradition.
+The Padri Ware is not very different from the Anarta tradition.
 So if it is considered as the Anarta tradition, its ten sites in Saurashtra can be added to the Anarta tradition.